 - Miracles on Maple Hill by Virginia Sorenson

 ** Be very greedy and selective when choosing titles, often reading them yourself first, if possible.
 We want to make sure the stories are worth our children’s time and mental attention.

 Having had a bitter taste of different educational systems growing up, Alina Jaffery came to the realization that for her children there must be a better option.
 She decided to put her career and work life back seat to home education.
 Currently in their seventh year, she has managed to weave homeschooling into their everyday life.
 She is committed to the belief that learning should not be limited to a classroom or to any one place.
 Amongst her favorite pastimes is reading aloud to her children, which has developed into a deep love of reading in her own trio.
 She believes in the holistic power of homeschooling not just to educate, but to strengthen the bonds of family.
-She is mother to three wonder kids (ages 11,8, and 5) and her goal is to nurture a love of lifetime learning, a profound respect for the gift of knowledge and above all to raise strong Muslims who live a life of which their Rabb is pleased with.
-You can follow her journey through homeschooling on Instagram @teachingwithtawwakul
+She is mother to three wonderful kids (ages 10,7, and 4) and her goal is to nurture a love of lifetime learning, a profound respect for the gift of knowledge, and above all, to raise strong Muslims who live a life of which their Rubb is pleased with.